gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 --------------------
 We have 100TB of space in :code:`/tscc/projects/ps-gymreklab`, which is where all of our files are stored.
 Your personal storage directory is :code:`/tscc/projects/ps-gymreklab/<user>`.
-Your home directory for config and the like is :code:`/tscc/nfs/home/<user>`, don't store any large files there, since you'll only get 100 GB there.
+Your home directory for config and the like is :code:`/tscc/nfs/home/<user>`, but don't store any large files there, since you'll only get 100 GB there.

-If you need some extra space just for a few months, consider using your Lustre *scratch* directory (:code:`/tscc/lustre/ddn/scratch/$USER`).
+If you need some extra space just for a few months, consider using your personal Lustre *scratch* directory (:code:`/tscc/lustre/ddn/scratch/$USER`).
 Files here are deleted automatically after 90 days but there is more than 2 PB available, shared over all of the users of TSCC.
 Otherwise, if you simply need some extra space just until your job finishes running, you can refer to :code:`/scratch/$USER/job_$SLURM_JOBID` within your jobscript.
 This storage will be deleted once your job dies, but it's better than Lustre scratch for I/O intensive jobs.

 Communal lab resources are in :code:`/tscc/projects/ps-gymreklab/resources/`.
 Feel free to contribute to these as appropriate.